ingenieroariel/osgeobd/README.md

  4. Learn about Django and the database instrospection functions (DONE)
  5. Learn about the Django admin (DONE)
  6. Create a web map with Leaflet and GeoJson with restaurants in Dhaka
  7. Understand why there are restaurants with NO buildings.
+(DONE)